-Evans, a Republican, was the representative for Pennsylvania's 7th congressional district from 1885 to 1887.
+Evans was the representative for Pennsylvania’s 7th congressional district and was a Republican.
+He served from 1885 to 1887.

 From Oct 1877 to Mar 1887, Evans missed 329 of 1,017 roll call votes, which is 32.4%.
 This is on par with the median of 28.4% among the lifetime records of representatives serving in Mar 1887.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|